 An accessible path of travel in compliance with 4.1.4 shall be provided from accessible public entrances to all spaces that are accessible to the public or intended for access/viewing by visitors.
 Where more than 3 entrances are provided, minimum 2 barrier-free entrances are required (per OBC).

-Community and public meeting rooms within fire stations shall comply with Section 4.3.5.
+Spaces that may be used by community and public within fire stations shall comply with Section 4.3.5.